speedchecker/cordova_plugin/README.md

 Use the following (sample) functions in index.js:

 #### To set a license key (for paid clients).

-if you have a license key, you should setup it in MainApplication native class:
+For Android licenseKey should be setup in Application onCreate method in native flutter project code.
 ```
 class MainApplication : Application() {
     override fun onCreate() {